 This is often when older panels get flagged.

-Use our homeowner Electrical Panel Estimator to help determine whether your panel may deserve further evaluation because of:
+Click the button below to use our homeowner Electrical Panel Estimator to help determine whether your panel may deserve further evaluation because of:

 Some insurance companies ask homeowners to provide photos of: